jsigao/interval_specific_phylodynamic_models_supparchive/README.md

 The final candidate model, ${5\mu5\mathbf{Q}^*}$, includes five arbitrary and uniform (bi-weekly) intervals. -->

 We assessed the *relative fit* of competing geographic models by computing Bayes factors based on their marginal-likelihood estimates.
-We estimated the marginal likelihood for each candidate geographic model by performing power-posterior analyses; these XML scrips are located in the subdirectory `analyses/step2_model_evaluation/marginal_likelihood`.
+We estimated the marginal likelihood for each candidate geographic model by performing power-posterior analyses; these XML scripts are located in the subdirectory `analyses/step2_model_evaluation/marginal_likelihood`.
 We also assessed the *absolute fit* of each candidate geographic model using posterior-predictive simulation.
-We estimated the posterior distribution for each candidate geographic model by performing MCMC simulation; these XML scrips are located in the subdirectory `analyses/step2_model_evaluation/posterior_predictive`.
+We estimated the posterior distribution for each candidate geographic model by performing MCMC simulation; these XML scripts are located in the subdirectory `analyses/step2_model_evaluation/posterior_predictive`.

 Our evaluation of candidate geographic models condition on the MCC summary phylogeny inferred in [step 1](#step1_dated_phylogeny_inference_analyses).
 Our analyses under the time-constant geographic models were performed using [`BEAST` version 1.10.5](https://github.com/beast-dev/beast-mcmc/releases/tag/v1.10.5pre1), whereas those under the interval-specific geographic models were performed using our modified version of `BEAST` (see the [program section](#program) for details).